bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-17-the-hope-cultivation.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 34</span></h3>
-<p>The ultimate life understands that hope is not guaranteed but must be earned through consistent effort to create positive change and support others in their struggles and aspirations.</p>
+<p>Joa understands that hope is not guaranteed but must be earned through consistent effort to create positive change and support others in their struggles and aspirations.</p>
 </div>

 <div class="verse">